 When asked how well their legal operations strategy aligned with corporate and support functions:

-Again, larger teams are more likely to have more sophisticated strategies in place.
+Again, larger legal teams are more likely to have more sophisticated strategies in place.
 When examining teams that report aligned “well,” responses correspond directly to size: Teams of 50+ have the most affirmative responses (33 percent), followed by teams of 11 to 50 (32 percent), teams of 6 to 10 (26 percent), and finally, teams of one to 5 (20 percent).

-Metrics and Review
+Metrics and review

-Strategies, of course, are designed to be executed.
+Legal strategies, of course, are designed to be executed.
 About half of all Legal Departments currently lack metrics or regular review: